realworldocaml/book/en/05-records-and-variants.md

     Black | Red | Green | Yellow | Blue | Magenta | Cyan | White;;
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+This is a particularly simple form of variant, in that the
+constructors don't have arguments.
+Such variants are very similar to
+the enumerations found in many languages, including C and Java.

-An instance of `std_color` by just writing out the appropriate
+We can construct an instance of `std_color` by writing out the
-constructor name, as shown below.
+appropriate constructor, as shown below.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml-toplevel }
 # [Black;Blue;Red];;
 - : std_color list = [Black; Blue; Red]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We process variants using pattern matching.
-For example, the
+Pattern matching can then be used to process a variant.
+Consider the
-following function converts each `std_color` to a corresponding
+following function which converts each `std_color` to a corresponding
-integer that we can later use for computing escape codes for setting
+integer.
+As we'll see, these integers will be used to compute escape
-colors in the terminal.
-Here, the pattern match lets us return a
+codes for setting colors in the terminal.
+The pattern match is used
-different integer for each constructor.
+to choose a different integer for each constructor.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml-toplevel }
 # let std_color_to_int = function